Musab-Hassan/aurora_keyboard/README.md

 ### Required Tools

-- Soldering Iron
+- Soldering iron (preferably with temperature control)
+- Solder (preferably nothing larger than 0.8mm)
-- Solder and Flux
+- Flux (optional but recommended)
+- Tweezers
+- FDM or Resin 3D Printer or at least access to one
 - Screw driver with the appropriate bit depending on your screws
-- FDM or Resin 3D Printer

 ## License